 Students are allowed only one re-registration in each course.
 Both the initial registration and the re-registration will appear on the student’s academic record.

-Students may re-register in a course only if they have received more than one final grade of B- or lower in a foundations/core course or more than one final grade of C+ or lower in an elective course, or have withdrawn from the course in good standing.
+Students may re-register in a course only if they have received more than one final grade of less than B- in a course, or have withdrawn from the course in good standing.
 In re-registering, students must complete all course requirements and pay the full course fee.

 Students may withdraw within 30 days from their course start date for a refund of the full course fee less the withdrawal processing fee.
 The registration will not appear on the transcript and will be deleted from the official record.
 Please refer to the refund policy below for further details.
 Learning resources should not be returned to Athabasca University.